zorn96/ms_active_directory/README.md

     print(group.get('gidNumber'))
 ```

-## Querying user and group membership
+## Querying user, computer, and group membership
-You can also look up the groups that a user belongs to, or the groups that a group belongs
+You can also look up the groups that a user belongs to, the groups that a computer belongs to,
-to.
-Active Directory supports nested groups, which is why there's both `user->groups` and
+or the groups that a group belongs to.
+Active Directory supports nested groups, which is why
-`group->groups` mapping capability.
+there's `user->groups`, `computer->groups`, and `group->groups` mapping capability.

 When querying the membership information for users or groups, the input type for any
-user or group must either be a string name identifying the user or group as described in the prior
+user or group must either be a string name identifying the user, computer, or group as described in the prior
-section, or must be an `ADUser` or `ADGroup` object returned by one of the functions described
+section, or must be an `ADUser`, `ADComputer`, or `ADGroup` object returned by one of the functions described
 in the prior section.

-Similarly to looking up users and groups, you can query for attributes of the parent groups
+Similarly to looking up users, computers, and groups, you can query for attributes of the parent groups
 by providing a list of LDAP attributes to look up for them.

 ```